 Then you will study to become a specialist at the Royal School of Signals in Blandford.
 Here you will begin the technical training you will need to fulfil your future role.
 You will study engineering fundamentals, networking and communications principles, static, mobile and wireless communications, software applications and defensive cyber techniques.
 With this new knowledge, you will learn how to communicate using military and commercial systems.
 In addition to this you will study the management, maintenance and operation of the equipment used regularly by the Royal Signals.
-You’ll practice these skills in a variety of environments in conjunction with developing your leadership skills to allow you to fulfil the role of Lance Corporal upon your promotion.
+You’ll practice these skills in a variety of environments in conjunction with developing your leadership skills.

 - Driving licences: B+E, C+E